 The idea of advancing trans-institutional learning through the development of “cross-college” teaching was one of the cornerstones of the Academic Strategic Plan.
 From that vision, University Courses were brought to life, launching a program that promotes new and creative trans-institutional learning.
 These courses leverage the natural synergies across Vanderbilt’s schools and colleges, providing faculty the opportunity to reach beyond departmental boundaries to deliver innovative classes on significant subjects.
 Courses in the past have included sustainability-focused themes, although offerings change every semester.

 The Cumberland Project

-Modeled on Emory University’s Piedmont Project and Northern Arizona University’s Ponderosa Project, the Cumberland Project is a two-day workshop intended as a launch for a continuing, vibrant teaching and learning community around sustainability themes in 2011-12 and beyond.
-Emphasis will be placed on a wide array of environmental studies across the natural sciences, social sciences, and humanities.
+Modeled on Emory University’s Piedmont Project and Northern Arizona University’s Ponderosa Project, the Cumberland Project has taken various forms but is intended as a workshop resource for vibrant teaching and learning communities around sustainability themes.
+Emphasis has been given to a wide array of environmental studies across the natural sciences, social sciences, and humanities.
 This program was started in 2011-2013 and revived in 2017.

 Seminars at The Martha Rivers Ingram Commons at Vanderbilt

 First-year students from any of the four undergraduate schools (Arts and Science, Blair, Engineering, and Peabody) can sign-up for special topics seminars that will be held in the classrooms of The Ingram Commons.
 Course offerings related to environmental sustainability are frequently included.

 Undergraduate and graduate programs that offer sustainability-focused courses include:

 - American Studies Program